 15.3) Apart from Clause 14 above and this Clause, the obligations and rights of the parties to the arrangement shall be unaffected by removal of any of the participating companies from the arrangement and, subject to any provisions of the arrangement and of the Corporation Tax Acts and Regulations made under those Acts to the contrary, any acts done or deemed to be done under the arrangement shall be unaffected.

+Top of page

 Addition of companies to the arrangement

 16.1) Subject to Clause 16.2, by agreement in writing between the Board and nominated company, further companies in the [………….] group of Companies may become subject to the arrangement.